 This field, named qa\of\cdr\seaice\conc\monthly, contains flags indicating the potential quality of monthly averages.
-The flags are listed in Table 12.
+The flags are listed in Table 9.
 They include whether the average concentration exceeds 15%, which is commonly used to define the ice edge and can be used to easily quantify the total extent.

 Another flag indicates when average concentration exceeds 30%, which is a commonly used alternate ice edge definition.
 It may be desired to remove lower concentration ice that tends to have higher errors.
 Another flag indicates whether at least half the days have a concentration greater than 15%.
 This provides a monthly median extent, which may be a better representation of the monthly ice presence because an average conflates the spatial and temporal variation through the month.
 Additionally, there is a flag that indicates whether at least half the days have a concentration greater than 30%.
 This also provides a monthly median extent, but this higher percentage may leave out questionable or erroneous ice.
-There are flags to show if a cell was masked by the valid ice mask and whether spatial or temporal interpolation was performed.
+There are flags to show if a cell was masked by the invalid ice mask and whether spatial or temporal interpolation was performed.
 Finally, there is a flag to note whether melt was detected during the month.
 Since melt tends to bias concentrations lower, this flag gives a sense of whether melt is having a dominating effect.

-Condition Flag Value Label in NetCDF File Average concentration exceeds 15% 1 Average_concentration_exceeds_0.15 Average concentration exceeds 30% 2 Average_concentration_exceeds_0.30 At least half the days have sea ice conc > 15% 4 At_least_half_the_days_have_sea_ice_conc_exceeds_0.15 At least half the days have sea ice conc > 30% 8 At_least_half_the_days_have_sea_ice_conc_exceeds_0.30 Valid ice mask applied 16 Region_masked_by_ocean_climatology At least one day during month has spatial interpolation 32 At_least_one_day_during_month_has_spatial_interpolation At least one day during month has temporal interpolation 64 At_least_one_day_during_month_has_temporal_interpolation Melt detected (at least one day of melt occurred during the month >= 1) 128 At_least_one_day_during_month_has_melt_detected performed and melt detected then the value will be 160 (32 + 128).
+Condition Flag Value Label in NetCDF File Average concentration exceeds 15% 1 average_concentration_exceeds_0.15 Average concentration exceeds 30% 2 average_concentration_exceeds_0.30 At least half the days have sea ice conc > 15% 4 at_least_half_the_days_have_sea_ice_conc_exceeds_0.15 At least half the days have sea ice conc > 30% 8 at_least_half_the_days_have_sea_ice_conc_exceeds_0.30 Invalid ice mask applied 16 region_masked_by_ocean_climatology At least one day during month has spatial interpolation 32 at_least_one_day_during_month_has_spatial_interpolation At least one day during month has temporal interpolation 64 at_least_one_day_during_month_has_temporal_interpolation Melt detected (at least one day of melt occurred during the month >= 1) 128 at_least_one_day_during_month_has_melt_detected

-Table 12: List of flag values used in the monthly CDR QA bit mask.
+Table 9: List of flag values used in the monthly CDR QA bit mask.
 A grid cell that satisfies more than one criteria will contain the sum of all applicable flag values.
-For example, if spatial interpolation was
+For example, if spatial interpolation was performed and melt detected then the value will be 160 (32 + 128).